-The fair value measurement of the investment property has been categorised as a Level 2 fair value based on the inputs to the valuation technique used.
+The fair value measurement of the investment property has been categorised as a Level 3 fair value based on the inputs to the valuation technique used.

-The fair value of investment properties is determined using market based approach.
-Market based approach considers recent market transactions for similar assets or quotes / bid prices for same or similar assets.
-The economic disruption caused by the COVID-19 coronavirus pandemic may have a material adverse effect on the valuation of investment properties and the inputs into the fair value determination.
+The fair value of investment properties is determined using market-based approach.
+Market-based approach considers recent market transactions for similar assets or quotes / bid prices for same or similar assets.